 Limitless Opportunities Begin with the Right Domain Name

 Your domain is the foundation of your online journey.
 Whether you're launching a business, blog, or personal portfolio, find the perfect domain that aligns with your goals and aspirations.

 Choosing the Right TLD

-As of June 2020, there are over 1500 TLDs.
+As of March 2021, the IANA root database includes over 1,500 TLDs.
 This makes the choice of your TLD a little more difficult, but it also opens it up to have a domain name that can be closer to the business or entity that you’re trying to represent.
 For example, if you’re a designer, you can actually register a domain name with the TLD of .design.